Site Entry Quarantine Restrictions

 Restrictions on Travel and Hosting of Travelers

-Domestic Travel: All domestic travel considered essential to the Laboratory mission will require the approval of the cognizant associate laboratory director (ALD) or Director's Office and coordination with the Chief Financial Officer.
+Domestic Travel Requests: All domestic travel considered essential to the Laboratory mission require the approval of the cognizant associate laboratory director (ALD) or Director's Office.
+The requests then must be submitted to the Chief Financial Officer (CFO) by the close of business each Monday, copying the relevant Human Resources Manager.
+Decisions can be expected by the following Monday.
+Urgent requests will be considered but are discouraged.

 Non-Department-Funded Work (e.g., Strategic Partnership Project [SPP] activities): Non-DOE funded work will follow the DOE policy and any additional restrictions placed on travel by the other agency, or the entity funding and sponsoring the SPP work.